 You could drive straight from Dublin to Cork (it’s about a three-hour trek) but we recommend breaking up the trip with a stop in Kilkenny.
 You’ll find tons of great stuff to do in Kilkenny, but since you’re pressed for time we’d recommend prioritizing the grand Kilkenny Castle.
-(Castles not your jam?
+(Castles, not your jam?
 Ask an Irish local about other great activities in town.)

 Plan to leave Kilkenny in the afternoon, and head south for Cork.
 There, enjoy an evening in Ireland’s second-largest city.
 You’ll find some great things to do in Cork—spend your evening exploring Cork’s top attractions, like Saint Finn Barre’s Cathedral (and enjoying some local Corkonian beer).
-In the morning, grab breakfast at the delightful English Market, before hitting the road onto your next destination.
+In the morning, grab breakfast at the delightful English Market, before hitting the road to your next destination.

 Pro tip: If you want to squeeze in one more town between Dublin and Cork, you could also stop in Waterford after visiting Kilkenny—as Ireland’s oldest city, it’s full of awesome ancient sights.
 Isn’t exploring timeworn towns one of the best things to do in Ireland?